molily/molily.de/_posts/2020-11-21-testing-angular.md

 Now that we know how to generate the report, what should we do with it?

-In the chapter [The right amount of testing](#the-right-amount-of-testing), we identified code coverage as a useful, but flawed metric.
+In the chapter [The right amount of testing](#the-right-amount-of-testing), we have identified code coverage as a useful, but flawed metric.
 As a quantitative measure, code coverage cannot assess the quality of your tests.

 Software testing is not a competition.
 We should not try to reach a particular score just for the sake of it.
 For what purpose are we measuring code coverage then?